 Tetrapods

 The Division of Tetrapods (amphibians, reptiles, birds and mammals) is an important repository of Ohio and North American species and of some research expeditions worldwide.
 The collections were established shortly after the founding of The Ohio State University in 1870 and grew through collection efforts of OSU faculty.
-Today the collections house more than 170 amphibian, 200 reptile, almost 2000 bird and 250 mammal species.
+Today the collections house more than 4,600 fluid cataloged lots of amphibians, 1,800 lots of reptiles, 17,000 bird and 7,000 mammal specimens, and 5,000 bird egg sets.
 The specimens are used for research and teaching as well as for the occasional art projects.